-Identify the flower exactly and eat only the edible parts of those flowers.
+Identify the flower exactly and eat only edible flowers or edible parts of those flowers.
 Tulip flowers, for instance, can be eaten, but only the petals.
 If the taste of any flower is objectionable-too bitter, too sour, too spicy, or just plain weird-don't swallow it.